ssfsx17/sky-islands/core.md

 - Range: 30 feet
 - Target: Single
 - Add the Elemental Resistance status condition to the target.
+  - **Elemental Resistance: <Specific>** - Incoming damage from the specified element is halved, after taking armor into account.
+For example, if you have the Elemental Resistance: Fire status, you take 30 physical Fire damage, and you have 20 Physical Armor, then you take 5 damage to your Health.
+The most recent application of this status removes all previous applications.
+Note that Elemental Armor Coating applies before subtracting armor from the damage, while Elemental Resistance applies after, so having both statuses at the same time is a good combination if the enemy is only capable of one type of elemental damage.

 #### Rating 15